Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Bearcats average 428.8 yards per game, 123.7 more yards than the 305.1 the Crimson Tide give up.

-- Cincinnati is 8-4 against the spread and 12-0 overall when the team churns out more than 305.1 yards.
+- When Cincinnati piles up more than 305.1 yards, the team is 8-4 against the spread and 12-0 overall.

-- This year the Bearcats have 19 turnovers, one fewer than the Crimson Tide have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.